sandstreamdev/std/date/joinDateTime.md

 # joinDateTime

-Joins a date time pair into a date time string.
+Joins a date-time pair into a date-time string.

 ## Type signature